diku-dk/futhark-website/blog/2017-09-26-calling-futhark-from-c-and-haskell.rst

 Compiling and running this program is as straightforward as with C::

-  $ ghc luser.hs -lmatmul -lOpenCL
+  $ ghc luser.hs -ldotprod -lOpenCL
   $ ./luser
   Result: 24